 Slack, 31, has been seen as a rising star in the not-for-profit world.
-In 2017, Junior Achievement of Central Indiana named him a finalist for its Best and Brightest award.
-Last month, before becoming aware of problems at ProAct, IBJ named him a Forty Under 40 honoree.
+In 2017, Junior Achievement of Central Indiana named him a finalist for its Best and Brightest award, and last month IBJ named him a Forty Under 40 honoree.

 His organization had gained the support of prominent local funders, including the Central Indiana Community Foundation and the Lilly Endowment.

 But Slack said the organization grew too fast—in part because he was saying “yes” to nearly every request to partner and create new programs.
 He was also having trouble managing the group’s finances.
 He created a $350,000 budget last year—but brought in just $310,500 in revenue.